kubeflow/examples/financial_time_series/README.md

 pip3 install google-cloud-bigquery==1.5.0 --user
 ```

-Our Jupyter Notebook instance should be ready to run the code from the slightly adjusted notebook which is available on the github repository ```Machine Learning with Financial Time Series Data.ipynb```.
+Our Jupyter Notebook instance should be ready to run the code from the slightly adjusted notebook ```Machine Learning with Financial Time Series Data.ipynb```, which is available on this repository.
 You can simply upload the notebook and walk through it step by step to better understand the problem and suggested solution(s).
-In this blogpost, the goal is not focus on the notebook itself but rather on how this notebook is being translated in more scalable training jobs and later on serving.
+In this example, the goal is not focus on the notebook itself but rather on how this notebook is being translated in more scalable training jobs and later on serving.

 ### Training at scale with tf-jobs
-The next step is to 're-factor' the notebook code into python scripts which can then be containerized onto a docker image.
+The next step is to 're-factor' the notebook code into Python scripts which can then be containerized onto a Docker image.
-In the folder ```tensorflow-model``` on the github repository you can find these scripts together with a ```Dockerfile```.
+In the folder ```tensorflow-model``` you can find these scripts together with a ```Dockerfile```.
-Subsequently we will build a docker image on google cloud by running following command:
+Subsequently we will build a docker image on Google Cloud by running following command:

 ```
 cd tensorflow-model/
 gcloud builds submit --tag gcr.io/<project-name>/<image-name>/cpu:v1 .
 ```

-Now that we have an image ready on google cloud container registry, it's time we start launching a training job.
+Now that we have an image ready on Google Cloud Container Registry, it's time we start launching a training job.

 ```
 cd kubeflow_ks_app/
 ks generate tf-job-simple train
 ```
-This ksonnet protoytype needs to be slightly modified to our needs, you can simply copy an updated version of this prototype by copying the updated version from the repository
+This Ksonnet protoytype needs to be slightly modified to our needs, you can simply copy an updated version of this prototype by copying the updated version from the repository.
 ```
 cp ../tensorflow-model/CPU/train.jsonnet ./components/train.jsonnet
 ```